Becoming a travel agent seems like a fun and easy way to earn a living.

 Early on, it was easy to tell these callers the wonderful things they wanted to hear about this fun and exciting industry I was a part of.
 [Check here for my story.]

-I was always truthful: there is no quick and easy way to become an independent travel agent.
+I was always truthful with them: there is no quick and easy way to become an independent travel agent.

-But as the calls continued to come, and I became increasingly knowledgeable and experienced in the field, I tried harder to paint a more realistic picture of what was required to be successful in the travel agent business.
+But as the calls continued to come, and I became increasingly knowledgeable and experienced in the field, I tried harder to paint a more realistic picture of the re-quirements necessary to become a successful travel agent in the hospitality industry.

-I also made it a point to explain the day-to-day reality of actually working as a travel agent.
+I also made it a point to explain the day-to-day reality of working as a qualified travel agent.

-And what you see on the internet for so many travel agent courses, training programs, or agencies who promise you access to the world of travel vs. the reality of becoming a travel agent who can legitimately function in the industry, are polar opposites.
+And what you often find on the internet as solicitations offering travel agent courses, agent training programs, or agencies promising access to the world of travel, vs. the reality of becoming a legitimate functioning travel agent, are polar opposites.